-Members of the public and press may only be excluded either in accordance with the Access to Information Rules in Part 4 Chapter B3 (Access to Information Rules) of this Constitution or Rule 20 21 (Disturbance by Public).
+Members of the public and press may only be excluded either in accordance with the Access to Information Rules in Part 4 of this Constitution or Rule 20 (Disturbance by Public).

 18. Members' Conduct

 18.1 Standing to Speak

 A member may indicate their wish to speak and shall wait to be called by the Chair.
 When a member is called by the Chair to speak at full Council they must stand, if able, and address the meeting through the Chair Whilst a member is speaking, other members who wish to make a point of order or a point of personal explanation must indicate their wish to the Chair, who will then call on them to speak.